PoserMocap.com Is Your Source For Motion Capture Animations

 When you are starting an animation in Poser or Daz|Studio, it is good to keep Average Shot Length (ASL) in mind.
 ASL has been dropping in since the start of film as editing techniques have become more advanced, allowing for more kinetic storytelling that draws the audience in to the story.

-Here’s a graph that shows how ASL has changed from 1903 to today.
 It’s amazing to see that the ASL in 1903 was 35.6 seconds and yet in 2009, it had dropped to 2.9 seconds.
 For years–from 1914 to 1985–the ASL tended to hover in the five to fifteen second range and then in 1986, the ASL started its steady drop to its present very short situation.

 While it’s tough to generalize across movies as a whole, there are certain tips that can be gleaned from the ever-shortening ASL.